Zilliqa/dev-portal/zq2/docs/nodes/validatormonitoring.md

 ## Security Considerations

 Do not share `WS_SECRET` publicly.
 It should only be shared with authorized personnel.

-Use environment variable management tools if deploying in production to handle secrets securely.

 For further assistance, reach out to the Zilliqa team if you need any support.